-There are mainly two types of web services.
+There are mainly two types of web services in salesforce.

 - SOAP web services.

 Components of Web Services in salesforce